kashine6/Proportional-Sync-Feedback-Sensor/README.md

 This design does not use a dedicated standalone mainboard.
 Instead, it leverages the ADC input already available on existing MMU boards.

-After updating to V1.1, it should be possible to find a usable ADC interface and a suitable voltage interface on all MMU mainboards.
+After updating to V1.1, it should be possible to find a usable ADC interface and a suitable voltage interface on all MMU boards.

-If you want to produce the boards yourself, the PCB Gerber files are provided and can be used under the GPLv3 license.
+If you want to produce the boards yourself, the **PCB Gerber files** are provided and can be used under the GPLv3 license.
 If you prefer not to make the boards yourself, you can get the kit mentioned below.

-**✅ PSF Board Schematic and PCB：**
+**✅ PSF Board Schematic and PCB**

 <img src="Assets/13.jpg" width="50%"/>